ash0080/gun.doc.cn/Radisk.md

 GUN is a modular system, which allows adapters to 'hook' into the GUN instance through subscriptions to general events (such as gun.on('in')) or data events specifically subscribed to via data.on(callback).

 When data is put via gun.get(key).put({object}), GUN adds the {object} into it's internal graph (in-memory) and then hands the data to the next subscribed adapter.
-(This may be RSE, localStorage or AWS S3 etc.)
+(This may be RAD, localStorage or AWS S3 etc.)

-RSE is called from gun/lib/store.js, which should be the template for anyone to start building their own storage adapter for GUN.
+RAD is called from gun/lib/store.js, which should be the template for anyone to start building their own storage adapter for GUN.

 ### Store.js